 Have you ever thought about what would have happened to your lives if there wasn’t for music?
 Do you ever wonder about this?

 I really don’t want to think about it.
-Hopefully I would have found something that made the world just a bit better.
+Hopefully, I would have found something that made the world just a bit better.
 But I doubt it.
-Songwriting and singing is as much as I can offer really.
+Songwriting and singing are as much as I can offer really.

 To what important historical event would you see yourself playing and why?

-Donald J. Trumps recall and the election of Bernie Sanders.
+Donald J. Trumps’ recall and the election of Bernie Sanders.
 It really makes me sick to experience this racist madman and his criminals killing the future of coming generations.
-I would pay the ticket and play for free.
+I would pay for the ticket and play for free.

 One says art is the creator’s child.
-How “If two worlds kiss” would look like as a person?
+What does “If two worlds kiss” would look like as a person?

-The Westerners have a poor impression about Romania and Eastern Europe.
+The Westerners have a poor impression of Romania and Eastern Europe.
 What do you expect to find here?

 Oh really?
 I guess that doesn’t account for artists.
-We’ve been travelling the world from east to west, north to south and found very nice friends and assholes just everywhere.
-Right now I am much more concerned about bad people in Germany who just can’t give a flying one about world climate, wars, starving children all over world, pollution, you name it.
+We’ve been traveling the world from east to west, north to south, and found very nice friends and assholes just everywhere.
+Right now I am much more concerned about bad people in Germany who just can’t give a flying one about world climate, wars, starving children all over the world, pollution, you name it.
 I am sure I will find people in Romania who are fighting or at least striving for a better world also.
-I would also expect Romania not yet being as wealthy as Germany with all its advantages and disadvantages.
+I would also expect Romania not yet to be as wealthy as Germany with all its advantages and disadvantages.

-Do you happen to know any Romanian musical project?
+Do you happen to know of any Romanian musical projects?

 I’ve recently read an article that said Iceland declared all the world religions as forms of severe mental illnesses; a kind of protest of religious extremism, if you will.
 If there was no such thing as religion, would there be no spirituality at all?

 I have no idea.
-I would already have difficulties to define religion.
+I would already have difficulties defining religion.
 I guess one only experiences the positive side of religion locally and the bad side in the news.

 I want to ask you about the bands that have been continuous influences for you, but also about new bands and new records that you think are exciting in the post-punk scene.
 What do you look at and say “that’s the future of this scene”?

-Gosh, there so many good bands around that I like: Black Marble, Motorama, Xymox, New Model Army, Lebanon Hanover, Drab Majesty, Human Tetris, The KVB, Soviet Soviet, Sad Lovers, She Past Away, Soft Kill, Tempers … many.
+Gosh, there are so many good bands around that I like: Black Marble, Motorama, Xymox, New Model Army, Lebanon Hanover, Drab Majesty, Human Tetris, The KVB, Soviet Soviet, Sad Lovers, She Past Away, Soft Kill, Tempers … many.
 What I like: the young ones found their own sound and approach.
 Good for the dancefloor but also with depth and meaning.
 Would hope to see more and more bands with real drums with dark but original music.
-In the past there were so many copies of basic goth rock / metal or industrial techno / ebm.
+In the past, there were so many copies of basic goth rock/metal or industrial techno / EBM.
 Everyone looked and sounded the same.
 No authenticity, no soul.
 I think that has changed for the better and more and more often we are sharing a stage and backstage with original artists of our genre.

 If your music would be proposed as a movie soundtrack for the world’s current situation, what song would you pick and why?

-What actors would play the Pink Turns Blue’s movie and what genre it will be?
+What actors would play the Pink Turns Blue movie and what genre it will be?

 Ryan Gosling (Drive) and Carey Mulligan.

-Nietzsche spoke of eternal return, therefore, if you would restart, rebuild, reborn, would your music sound the same?
+Nietzsche spoke of eternal return, therefore, if you would restart, rebuild, and be reborn, would your music sound the same?
 Would you write the same history?